-2.2 Social Empowerment:
+Social Empowerment:

-As discussed earlier. the social empowerment focuses increased on recognition of the SHG members in the society as well as in the family before their joining of SHG. and after The increased recognition was taken as an indicator of social empowerment of women through SHG.
+As discussed earlier, the social empowerment focuses on increased recognition of the SHG members in the society as well as in the family before and after their joining of SHG.
+The increased recognition was taken as an indicator of social empowerment of women through SHG.
 The results obtained are given in the following table 3: